Local Routing on a Convex Polytope in R^3: Introduction

-A simple polygon in the plane having pairwise disjoint simple polygonal holes is known as a polygonal domain.
-Since no path can intersect with the interior of any of these holes, these holes are also called obstacles of the polygonal domain.
-The routing problem for polygonal domains seeks to route data packets from one vertex of the polygonal domain to another.
-This involves preprocessing the input polygonal domain to build data structures required at the vertices of the domain.
-A pairwise disjoint set of convex polygonal obstacles in the plane is known as the convex polygonal domain.
+In the plane, a simple polygon with pairwise-disjoint simple polygonal holes is called a polygonal domain.
+Since no path can intersect with the interior of any of these holes, these holes are known as obstacles of the polygonal domain.
+The routing problem for polygonal domains seeks to route data packets from one vertex to another.
+This involves preprocessing the input polygonal domain to build the data structures required at its vertices.
+A pairwise-disjoint set of convex polygonal obstacles in the plane is called a convex polygonal domain.
 Banyassady~\etal~\cite{journals/cgta/BanyaCKMR20} devised a routing scheme for simple polygonal domains.
-Inkulu and Kumar~\cite{journals/ijfcs/InkuluKum24} devised a routing scheme that improves the preprocessing time and the size of routing tables of the algorithm in \cite{journals/cgta/BanyaCKMR20} when convex polygonal obstacles are located in the plane.
-Recently, Gaur and Inkulu~\cite{journals/joco/GaurInkulu25} devised a routing scheme with improved preprocessing time for simple polygons.
+For convex polygonal domains, Inkulu and Kumar~\cite{journals/ijfcs/InkuluKum24} devised a routing scheme that improves the preprocessing time and the size of routing tables of the algorithm given in \cite{journals/cgta/BanyaCKMR20}.
+Gaur and Inkulu~\cite{journals/joco/GaurInkulu25} devised a routing scheme with improved preprocessing time for simple polygons.
+The routing scheme presented in Gaur and Inkulu~\cite{journals/joco/GaurInkulu26} improves both the total size of routing tables and the preprocessing time of the algorithm in \cite{journals/cgta/BanyaCKMR20} for convex polygonal domains.